remotion-dev/remotion/packages/docs/docs/4-0-migration.md

 FFmpeg is now baked into the `@remotion/renderer` package.
 Therefore, the `ffmpegExecutable` and `ffprobeExecutable` options have been removed.

-Therefore, the `npx remotion install ffmpeg` and `npx remotion install ffprope` commands have been removed.
+Furthermore, the `npx remotion install ffmpeg` and `npx remotion install ffprobe` commands no longer exist.

 **How to upgrade:**